Skip to main content

 Dental plaque develops when foods containing carbohydrates (sugars and starches) are frequently left on the teeth.
 Bacteria that live in the mouth thrive on these foods and produce acids.
 Over time, these acids wear down tooth enamel, resulting in tooth decay.
 Plaque can also develop on the tooth roots under the gum and cause breakdown of the bone supporting the tooth4.

-A person with super-solid home dental care, who brushes, flosses, and swishes daily, can control and minimise the build-up of dental plaque4
+A person with super-solid home dental care, who brushes, flosses, and swishes daily, can control and minimise the build-up of dental plaque4.

 Use transparent background for content area?: